Centennial Bank Reviews

 Centennial Bank maximum debt-to-income ratio

-Centennial Bank recommends that all borrowers have a debt-to-income (DTI) ratio of no more than 45%.
-Centennial Bank’s maximum DTI ratio depends on the loan type and your financial situation.
+Centennial Bank doesn’t disclose its required debt-to-income (DTI) ratio for applicants.
+Generally, a lender’s maximum DTI ratio will depend on the loan type and your financial situation.

 Centennial Bank costs and fees